3 Days in Rome Itinerary: The Perfect First-Time Guide

 They will help you buy your tickets and then walk you all the way to your train (they’ll often carry some of your luggage too) at the world’s fastest pace, so just be aware.

 3 days in Rome is hardly enough time to scratch the surface of one of the oldest cities in Europe.
-Magnificent and memorable sights and tastes are everywhere in this wonderful city.
-We had a great time during our 3 days in Rome and can’t wait to go back and explore even more!
+From ancient monuments to bustling piazzas and delicious food, Rome is full of unforgettable experiences.
+We had an amazing time and can’t wait to go back and explore even more.

-Ready to visit to Rome?
-Read hotel reviews on TripAdvisor then book your room here!
+Ready to visit Rome?
+Read hotel reviews and then book your room here!

 But where do we personally recommend?
 Unico Argentine Suites is our hands-down favorite boutique hotel in the city.
 Their roof top bar has epic views too!

-Don’t forget to pick up a Italy guidebook for your other Richmond adventures.
+Don’t forget to pick up a travel guidebook for your other adventures.

 Similar Posts